In this article, you’ll learn about what are Intake and Exhaust Manifold, how they work? with its Construction, Working Principle, and More.

 - Intake Manifold

 - Exhaust Manifold

-The intake manifold is a cast iron or aluminium tube for carrying the air-fuel mixture from the carburettor to the engine intake port.
-Except where the superchargers or governors are used, the intake manifold is constructed so that, when the carburettor is attached to it, the mixture can reach each cylinder.
+The intake manifold is a cast iron or aluminum tube for carrying the air-fuel mixture from the carburetor to the engine intake port.
+Except where the superchargers or governors are used, the intake manifold is constructed so that, when the carburetor is attached to it, the mixture can reach each cylinder.

 Constructional Details with Parts:

-A good design of intake manifold consists of the path from the carburettor to the cylinders as short and short and smooth as possible so that the fuel will not condense and collect on the manifold walls.
-To minimise condensation and to assist in vaporization of the gasoline in the mixture, the modern intake manifold is heated.
+A good design of intake manifold consists of the path from the carburetor to the cylinders as short and short and smooth as possible so that the fuel will not condense and collect on the manifold walls.
+To minimize condensation and to assist in the vaporization of the gasoline in the mixture, the modern intake manifold is heated.

 Read Also: Types of Shock Absorbers and its Working

 The heat is usually supplied from the exhaust gases or cooling water, sometimes hot-spot are provided at points where the fuel strikes in the intake manifold.
 The heat supplied is controlled by a thermostat so that all the exhaust gases are deflected to heat the intake manifold when the engine is cold, and less heat is supplied as the engine warms up.

 A single passage manifold directly connects the carburetor to the cylinder.
 In a four-cylinder engine, four passages each from a cylinder, submerge in one which connects the carburetor.
 For good distribution of the air-fuel mixture, it is desirable to have the distance of each of the cylinders from the carburetor approximately.

 The dual carburetor is usually provided with dual intake manifolds having two branches, one for each barrel of the carburetor.
 Each of these braches feeds half of the engine cylinders, thereby preventing overlapping of the strokes in the manifold and thus improving the uniformity of distribution.